 - Time management.
 As you are the go-to for a variety of different tasks and projects, you will need to be able to manage your time efficiently and put your time where it matters most.
 It is also important to remain timely so you can help.

 - Leadership.
 It will be your responsibility to rally volunteers and lead the way for events, communication and morale.
 You will be the first contact for new and existing volunteers.
 Brush up on your leadership skills with this Bright Network Academy course.

 - Creativity.
 This sort of role gives you the chance to flex your creative muscles as you work out innovative ways to raise money.
-You will need to come up with marketing schemes for new events relating to your cause.
+You will need to come up with marketing angles for new events relating to your cause.
 It often involves some design elements or proposals to HQ for charity wide initiatives.